ZuBB/portage3/issues.md

     + install/uninstall actions
     + split PF into category and version (current implementation fails for 'net-misc/cisco-vpnclient-3des')
 * Script class
+    + find a way to run unblocking tasks in parallel
     + rename 'arch' to 'keyword', 'keyword' to keyword_status?
     + keep in mind that need to have easy way to debug specified item(s)
     + make logger (and database) module injectable into Script/Worker class